Enlarged to Show Detail 2

 Enlarged to Show Detail 2 (full title: 311: Enlarged to Show Detail 2, a.k.a.
-E.T.S.D.2) is the second documentary created by the Multi-genred band 311 in 2001.
+E.T.S.D.2) is the second documentary by the band 311, and the sequel to Enlarged to Show Detail (1996).
 This is their second video documenting their experiences as a band promoting what they consider to be peace and a positive outlook on life.
 The video carries a Parental Advisory due to explicit lyrics and large display of adult content.

 Enlarged to Show Detail 2 was certified as a Gold selling video by the RIAA.